MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 # Design an index (RAG tutorial - Azure AI Search)

 In this tutorial, you create an index that's designed for conversational search.
+Your index should accommodate vector and hybrid queries.
+We also recommend semantic ranking and filters.

+Objective:

+- Design an index schema that generates results in a format that works for LLMs.

 Key points: